dart-lang/site-www/src/_guides/language/language-tour.md

   including those added by [mixins](#mixins).
 * All constructors must be
   [constant generative constructors](#constant-constructors).
-* No other class can be extended, [`Enum`] is the superclass.
+* No other class can be extended, [`Enum`] is automatically extended.
 * There cannot be overrides for `index`, `hashCode`, the equality operator `==`.
 * A member named `values` cannot be declared in an enum, as it would conflict with the automatically generated static `values` getter.
-* All instances of the enum must be declared in the beginning of the declaration
-  (of which there must be at least one).
+* All instances of the enum must be declared in the beginning of the declaration, and there must be at least one instance declared.

 Here is an example that declares an enhanced enum with multiple instances, instance variables,